Quakers -- Ireland

-Scope and Content note This collection is comprised of the single volume excercise book, in which is a copy of an essay entitled "The White Quakers of Dublin, 1842-1848" by Ernest H. Bennis.
-The essay focuses on Joshua Jacob, an Irish Quaker who began his own branch of Quakerism, called the "White Quakers."
+Overview "The White Quakers of Dublin, 1842-1848," an essay by Ernest H. Bennis, focuses on Joshua Jacob, an Irish Quaker who began his own branch of Quakerism, called the "White Quakers."

 Overview Contains papers relating to the Emlen family, residents of Middletown and West Chester, Pennsylvania.
 Chiefly correspondence (1817-1849) of Sarah Foulke Farquhar Emlen (1787-1849), Quaker minister, relating to her travels to visit Friends' meetings in England, Ireland, New England, New York, North Carolina, Pennsylvania, Tennessee, and Virginia.
 Also correspondence of Quaker ministers 1740-1790, copybooks, and memorabilia.
 Includes material relating to Westtown School, a Quaker boarding school...

 Dates: 1740 - 1886; Majority of material found within 1817 - 1849

 Overview This collection contains manuscripts and other materials relating to the Whitson, Smedley, Fisher and other Quaker families of southeastern Pennsylvania.
 Along with commonplace books, correspondence, and photographs are a series of thematically arranged genealogical binders assembled by the donors.
 Of particular interest are the battlefield correspondence of Sam Smedley who was killed in the American Civil War and the journal of Esther Whitson, later Cope, who served as a nurse with the AFSC in...